milad-goudarzi/milad-goudarzi/README.md

-## Data Scientist
+## Profile

+I am currently a Data Analysis intern at Beko Europe.
 I graduated with a Master's in Computer Science from Politecnico di Milano and have been awarded the prestigious Erasmus scholarship to experience a one-year exchange program focused on Machine Learning at Tübingen University, Germany.
-I have won several autonomous driving competitions and Machine Learning competitions in Italy and Iran.
+I have won several autonomous driving and Machine Learning competitions in Italy and Iran.
 Additionally, I do research on the following topics:

 - Real-time object tracking